Sanidad registra 21.874 nuevos contagios, mientras que la incidencia baja 20 puntos

 madridActualizado:

 Los datos diarios sobre la evolución del pandemia en España reflejan la caída en la incidencia del virus.
-De acuerdo a las cifras proporcionadas este miércoles por el ministerio de Sanidad, la incidencia baja 20 puntos y se ubica en 653 casos por 100.000 habitantes.
+De acuerdo a las cifras proporcionadas este miércoles por el ministerio de Sanidad, la incidencia baja 20 puntos por segundo día consecutivo y se ubica en 653 casos por 100.000 habitantes.

 Comentarios Solo las personas que pertenecen a la República de Público pueden escribir comentarios y debatir nuestras noticias.
 Nuestro objetivo es crear un debate enriquecedor y libre de trolls. Únete aquí para expresar tu opinión en un medio que le da valor a sus lectores y al intercambio de ideas con el respeto como principio fundamental.
 Si ya formas parte, solo tienes que iniciar sesión.